telerik/xaml-docs/controls/radpropertygrid/styles-and-templates/group-style-selectors.md

 # GroupStyleSelector

-This article will show you how to style conditionally RadPropertyGrid's group rows applying __GroupStyleSelector__.
+This article will show you how to style conditionally RadPropertyGrid's group rows applying __GroupStyleSelector__. <Comment: Your original sentence is hard to understand.
+Can you use this rewrite?
+"This article will show you how to use the __GroupStyleSelector__ to apply styles to a group of RadPropertyGrid's rows when a particular condition is met.">

 >tipLearn more about [StyleSelectors]({%slug gridview-style-selectors-overview%}).

 Assume we have a RadPropertyGrid bound to an Employee object.
-The initial setup can be reviewed in the [Styling Groups](%slug radpropertygrid-groupstyle%) article.
-At first the appearance of the control looks like this:
+You can view the initial setup in the [Styling Groups](%slug radpropertygrid-groupstyle%) article.
+At first, the appearance of the control looks like this:

 ![](images/RadPropertyGrid_groupstyle1.png)

-What we would like to achieve is to apply one style to the Group Name row and different style to the other groups.
+What we would like to achieve is to apply one style to the Group Name row and a different style to the other groups.
 In order to achieve the desired behavior, you need to follow these steps:

 __1.__ Create a new class that inherits the __StyleSelector__ class.
 Override its __SelectStyle__ method.
-Based on your conditions - you return the proper Style that will be applied to the framework element.
+Based on your conditions, you return the proper style that will be applied to the framework element. <Comment: I have not seen bolding of the numbers in a numbered list in other Telerik documentation.
+I suggest removing it for items 1, 2 and 3 in this list.>

 	 class GroupStyleSelector : StyleSelector
     {